madjugglers/pattern-book/01_maj_pattern_book.md

 ## Secret Juggling Code Words (Glossary)

-* **Chocolate Bar**.
-  pass, pass, self, self.
-* **n-count**.
+* **$n$-count**.
   States the count when passes are made.
-For example, 2-count means: pass, self, pass, self, etc. Three count means: pass, self, self, pass, self, self, etc.
+For example, 2-count means: pass-self-pass-self, etc.
+   Three count means: pass-self-self-pass-self-self, etc.
-  One count means: pass, pass, pass, (no self throws).
+  One count means: pass-pass-pass, (no self throws).
 Stating the count does not necessarily imply what hands are doing what.
 E.g., left-hand 2-count is different from right-hand 2-count.
 Odd counts are nicely balanced for the hands, then the only issue is the start, which we usually do out of the right.
+* **Canadian catch**.
+An impressive catch that would have been difficult for most mortal jugglers to achieve.
+* **carriage return**.
+A style of feeding where the feeder returns to the first feedee in the line after passing in sequence to all feedees.
+* **chalant**.
+To drop a perfectly fine pass due to lack of focus.
+The opposite of nonchalant.
+* **chocolate bar**.
+  pass--pass--self--self.
+By convention, this starts with the right-hand pass.
+* **cycle**.
+The  amount of juggling after which the pattern repeats.
+* **Doc Blanchard/Glenn Davis**.
+Mr. Inside/Mr. Outside.
+* **double 3-count**.  pass, pass, self: Academics usually insist that this is a  3/2 count not 2/3 count.
-* **Everies**.
+* **everies**.
 2-count
-* **Every-others**.
+* **every-others**.
 4 count
-* **Double 3-count**.  pass, pass, self: Academics usually insist that this is a  3/2 count not 2/3 count.
-* **Ultimate**.
-1 count
-* **Extra clubs**.
+* **extra clubs**.
 When the number of clubs for the pattern exceeds three times the number of jugglers.
+* **feast**.
+A pattern having only feeders, usually arranged in a circle.
-* **Feed**.
+* **feed**.
 A passing configuration where one juggler passes to multiple others.
+* **feedee**.
+One who passes with a feeder.
-* **Feeder**.
+* **feeder**.
 One who feeds.
 Usually this juggler is stationary.
-* **Feedee**.
-One who passes with a feeder.
-* **Feast**.
-A pattern having only feeders, usually arranged in a circle.
-* **Carriage return**.
-A style of feeding where the feeder returns to the first feedee in the line after passing in sequence to all feedees.
-* **Windshield wiper**.
-The more common style of feeding where the feeder first feeds the line in sequence, and then returns in reverse order.
-Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
-* **Weave**.
-A most popular moving pattern with three feedees and a feeder, which is the basis of many multi-person patterns.
-  The 3 feedees move in a figure 8 while juggling.
+* **hup**.
+The vocalization that signals the end of the pattern.
+* **immaculate assumption**.
+  When you think that a juggler is about to move or pass...maybe they even give you the look...you know, the **look**...but then they don't!
-* **Preverted/Inverted.** Two moving conventions in the weave: back-on-the-end/forward-through-the-middle; or visa versa.
+* **inverted.** A moving convention in the weave: forward-on-the-end/backd-through-the-middle
+* **leader**.
+One who calls out, *jugglers ready: up, down, ...* at the beginning of a pattern.
+* **Mel catch**.
+The act of catching the fat end after a 2.5 triple up.
 * **Mr. Inside/Mr. Outside**.
 The two feeding positions of a doubly-fed weave.
-* **Doc Blanchard/Glenn Davis**.
-Mr. Inside/Mr. Outside.
-* **Turbo**.
-Three weaving jugglers who pass among themselves and without a feeder.
-* **ZOC**.
-  Zone of Catchability.
-Refers to the area around a passer where they can catch passes.
-* **ZOOS**. (sounds like the Greek god Zeus)  Zone of occupied space.
-Space occupied by a moving juggler.
-* **Immaculate Assumption**.
-  When you think that a juggler is about to move or pass...maybe they even give you the look...you know, the **look**...but then they don't!
-* **Phantom**.
-  A feedee place holder who isn't really there.
-A feeder, for example, may feed 2 real feeders and a phantom in a sweep feed: pass, pass, self, pass and repeat.
-* **Mustard**.
+* **mustard**.
 Energy, power, spice, velocity or chi added to throws.
 As in, your corner passes need more mustard.
 The opposite of mustard is mayonnaise.
-* **Chalant**.
-  To drop a perfectly fine pass due to lack of focus.
-The opposite of nonchalant.
 * **NFP**.
 Nice Pass.
+* **phantom**.
+  A feedee place holder who isn't really there.
+A feeder, for example, may feed 2 real feeders and a phantom in a sweep feed: pass-pass-self-pass and repeat.
+* **preverted.** A moving convention in the weave: back-on-the-end/forward-through-the-middle.
+* **run it**.
+Continue juggling for an indefinite number of cycles.
+* **three-count**.
+In Madison, the default passing count between two jugglers.
+Sometimes called the *waltz*.
+* **triple up**.
+The showy last action in a pattern, after the hup, in which each juggler lofts a triple self.
+* **ultimate**.
+1 count
-* **Wuss**.
+* **wuss**.
 The amount of gentleness, tenderness and love added to a juggling throw.
   Compare to mayonnaise.
 The quality of passes you would make to your favorite grandmother.
 As in, please add some wuss to your middle passes.
 You're hurting my catching hand!
-* **Southern Wisconsin convention**.
+* **southern Wisconsin convention**.
 When changing sides from a feedee position in a standard count, do so on an outside-throw/inside-catch; e.g. on a  right-hand throw/left-hand reception when on the right side of the feedee line.
-* **A Canadian catch**.
-An impressive catch that would have been difficult for most mortal jugglers to achieve.
-* **Hup**.
-The vocalization that signals the end of the pattern.
-* **Cycle**.
-The  amount of juggling after which the pattern repeats.
-* **Run it**.
-Continue juggling for an indefinite number of cycles.
-* **Triple up**.
-The showy last action in a pattern, after the hup, in which each juggler lofts a triple self throw.
-* **Mel catch**.
-The act of catching the fat end after a 2.5 triple up.
-* **Leader**.
-One who calls out, *jugglers ready--up, down, ...* at the beginning of a pattern.
+* **weave**.
+A most popular moving pattern with three feedees and a feeder, which is the basis of many multi-person patterns.
+The 3 feedees move in a figure 8 while juggling.
+* **windshield wiper**.
+The more common style of feeding where the feeder first feeds the line in sequence, and then returns in reverse order.
+Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
+* **ZOC**.
+  Zone of Catchability.
+The area around a passer where they can catch passes with high probability.
+* **ZOOS**. (sounds like the Greek god Zeus)  Zone of occupied space.
+Space occupied by a moving juggler.

 ## Passing Pattern Philosophy